dmfay/massive-js/README.md

         // returns the result of the function (all the product records, in this case...)
       });
 ```
 Obviously, this was a trivial example, but you get the idea.
 You can perform complex logic deep in your database, and massive will make it accessible directly.
+For a deeper dive on this, see [pg-auth](https://github.com/robconery/pg-auth), which basically [rolls common membership up into a box](http://rob.conery.io/2015/03/17/membership-in-a-box-with-pg-auth/) and tucks the auth pain away behind a pleasing facade of Postgres functions.
+Guaranteed to stir up spirited discussions with your friends and neighbors.

 ## REPL